Jöns Jacob Berzelius: Discovery of elements

 Students working in Berzelius's laboratory also discovered lithium, lanthanum, and vanadium.

-Berzelius discovered silicon by repeating an experiment performed by Gay-Lussac and Thénard.
-In the experiment, Berzelius reacted silicon tetrafluoride with potassium metal and then purified its product by washing it until it became a brown powder.
-Berzelius recognized this brown powder as the new element of silicon, which he called silicium, a name proposed earlier by Davy.
+Berzelius discovered amorphous silicon by repeating an experiment performed by Gay-Lussac and Thénard in which they reacted silicon tetrafluoride with potassium metal which produced very impure silicon.
+In a variation of this experiment Berzelius heated potassium fluorosilicate with potassium.
+It produced potassium silicide which he then stirred with water to produce relatively pure silicon powder.
+Berzelius recognized this powder as the new element of silicon, which he called silicium, a name proposed earlier by Davy.

 Berzelius was the first to isolate zirconium in 1824, but pure zirconium was not produced until 1925, by Anton Eduard van Arkel and Jan Hendrik de Boer.